bxparks/clocks/ChristmasClock/README.md

    no longer blink.

 ### Setting the LED Brightness

+The LED brightness can also be configured at runtime:

 1. Press the `Mode` button until the `br: N` screen is shown.
 The `N` brightness value will be between `1` and `7`.